 Section 941 of Dodd-Frank requires securitizers of mortgages not meeting criteria associated with lower default rates to retain at least 5 percent of the credit risk, but Federal rulemaking agencies specify differing amounts.
-Dodd-Frank also charges the Federal rulemaking agencies with formulating rules that require lenders to retain a 5 percent interest in any assets not held on their books, while authorizing exemptions for loans with the lowest credit risk, particularly for qualified residential mortgages.
-We plan to assess OCC's oversight of credit-risk retention in financial institutions once the final rules are issued.
+OCC is one of the Federal rulemaking agencies.
+Dodd-Frank also charges the Federal rulemaking agencies with formulating rules that required lenders to retain a 5 percent interest in any assets not held on their books, while authorizing exemptions for loans with the lowest credit risk, particularly for qualified residential mortgages.

+We plan to assess OCC oversight of credit-risk retention in financial institutions.